cyscale/cyscale.com/src/markdown/blog/2022-06-24-cloud-native-security-a-comprehensive-guide-to-securing-your-technology-stack.md

 The inner layer of security refers to the code; it is the part the application’s developer has the most control over, yet it can be one of a hacker's most appealing attack surfaces.

-Application code security is usually an underrated security mechanism and neglecting it can lead to disastrous outcomes.
-Here are a few recommendations about securing code:
+Application code security is usually an underrated cybersecurity mechanism and neglecting it can lead to disastrous outcomes.
+Here are a few security practices for securing code:

-* **Sanitize input.** This can go a long way and prevent vulnerabilities such as SQL injection, cross-site scripting, and others.
+* **Sanitize input.** This can go a long way and prevent security vulnerabilities such as SQL injection, cross-site scripting, and others.
 * **Use encryption.** Data at rest and data in transit should always be encrypted.
 Make sure you’re sending application data encrypted through TLS.
 * **Ensure modern cryptography.** Even if you’re using encryption and hashing, make sure that:

   * You’re not using deprecated algorithms, such as DES for encryption and MD5 for hashing, Instead, use AES and SHA-256 or newer, which are the current standards.
   * You’re storing cryptographic keys safely (and not in the source code).
   * You’re rotating keys regularly to safeguard against brute-force attacks on them.
 * **Only open the ports you’re using.** Don’t forget open ports, especially on internet-facing applications.
-This is one of the ways attackers can gain access to the cloud infrastructure.
+This is one of the ways attackers can gain access to the cloud infrastructure and infect it with malware.

 ### Container